tubiz/jusibe-wc-sms-notifications/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.3.0 =
-*	New: Add new replace variable phone number and shop url
+*	New: Add new replace variables: products, products with quantity and payment method

 == Screenshots ==